Deobandi movement: Beliefs

-The Deobandi movement sees itself as a scholastic tradition that grew out of the Islamic scholastic traditions of the pre-colonial Indian subcontinent and Afghanistan, and it considers its visionary forefather to be Ismail Dehlawi (26 April, 1779 – 6 May, 1831).
-Dehlawi was a contemporary of Muhammad ibn Abd al-Wahhab, and they studied in Medina under some of the same teachers.
-Muhammad Iqbal said: "The Deobandi movement is neither a creed (Aqidah) nor a denomination (Tayifa) – terms by which its antagonists try to incite the masses against it – but it is a comprehensive picture and a complete edition of the tack of the Ahl al-Sunnah wal-Jama’ah in which all the offshoots of the Ahl al-Sunnah wal-Jama’ah are seen joined with their root."
+With its roots in Islamic scholastic traditions of Mughal India and pre-modern Afghanistan, the Deobandi movement traces its lineage to the Sunni revivalist movements of Shah Waliullah Dehlawi and his successors, including Shah Abdul Aziz, Shah Muhammad Ishaq, and Shah Ismail Dehlvi.
+Scholars of the Deobandi movement view themselves as the spiritual heirs of Shah Waliullah Dehlawi, with early Deobandi leaders actively reviving his Sufi reformist teachings.
+Shah Waliullah Dehlawi was a contemporary of Muhammad ibn Abd al-Wahhab, and they studied in Medina under some of the same teachers.
+Muhammad Iqbal said: "The Deobandi movement is neither a creed (Aqidah) nor a denomination (Tayifa)–terms by which its antagonists try to incite the masses against it–but it is a comprehensive picture and a complete edition of the tack of the Ahl al-Sunnah wal-Jama'ah in which all the offshoots of the Ahl al-Sunnah wal-Jama'ah are seen joined with their root."

 Theology

 Deobandis follow the Maturidi school of Sunni Islamic theology.
 Their schools teach a short text on beliefs known as al-'Aqa'id al-Nasafiyya by the Hanafi-Maturidi scholar Najm al-Din 'Umar al-Nasafi.
 The official Deobandi book, al-Muhannad 'ala al-Mufannad (The Sword on the Disproved), also known as: al-Tasdiqat li-Daf' al-Talbisat (Endorsements Repelling Deceits), is a work that summarises the beliefs generally held by the Deobandis.
 It was authored by Khalil Ahmad al-Saharanpuri (d.
 1346/1927) in order to defend and remit the Deobandis from the charge of kufr (unbelief or blasphemy) levied against them by their opponents.

 According to Brannon D. Ingram, Deobandis differ from Barelvis on three theological positions.
-Gangohi stated that God has the ability to lie.
-This doctrine is called Imkan-i Kizb.
+Gangohi said God has the ability to lie.
+The doctrine is called Imkan-i Kizb.
 According to this doctrine, because God is omnipotent, God is capable of lying.
 Gangohi also supported the doctrine that God has the ability to make additional prophets after Muhammad (Imkan-i Nazir) and other prophets equal to Muhammad.
 Gangohi clarifies that although God has the ability to make prophets on "par" with Muhammad, he "would never do so".

+Some Deobandis, known as Mamati Deobandis, believe that the Prophet is not alive in his grave.
+This contrasts with the Hayati Deobandis and Barelvis who believe that he is alive in his grave.